-\end{myrema} The first author's test function $\phi_{\xi}$ is a newform projector regardless of the parity of $c(\sigma)$.
+Indeed, the case that $c(\sigma)$ is odd follows from point (1) of Theorem \ref{cor:SpecAssumption_supercuspidal} and Proposition \ref{MxCoeffSpectralAssumption}, below.
+In the case that $c(\sigma)$ is even, we have that $\|\Phi \vert_{ZK'}\|_2^2 = \|\Phi \|_2^2$ equals the inverse formal degree $d_\sigma^{-1}$ by point (1) of Theorem \ref{cor:SpecAssumption_supercuspidal}.
+In particular, it does not depend on the choice of unit vectors used to define $\Phi$, and can e.g.\ be computed as in formulas (A.15) and (A.16) of \cite{HN18} using minimal vectors (see Section 3.1 of loc.\ cit.\ for the relevant background). \end{myrema} The first author's test function $\phi_{\xi}$ is a newform projector regardless of the parity of $c(\sigma)$.
 However, if $c(\sigma)$ is even, then the projection operator-valued function $\pi(\phi_{\xi})$ is supported on the neighborhood $i(\xi[1]/\sim_0)$ around $\sigma$ (which has cardinality $\asymp p$) , whereas $\pi(f_\xi)$ is supported on the single point $\sigma$.
 In this sense, Theorem \ref{cor:SpecAssumption_supercuspidal} is a refinement of \cite{Hu}.

 We need several preliminary results before proving Theorem \ref{cor:SpecAssumption_supercuspidal}.
 Let $\chi$ be a character of $\cO^\times$ and define the function $1_{\chi,n}$ on $F^\times$ by

 We will use an explicit description of the diagonal matrix coefficient $\Phi$ of the newform due to the first author.
 To state this, we need the following variant of the Iwasawa decomposition. \begin{mylemma} For every positive integer $c$,